epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - 25 November: Apply everything we tested yet (Louvain algorithm, graph visualisation) to the whole/larger subset of comments
 - 02 December: Homework 2 due.
 No project work
 - 09 December: Creation of the website to have an idea (even if empty for the moment), look into words occurences analysis of video titles and tags, give political score to authors
-- 16 December: Answer research questions
+- 16 December: Answer research questions, create insightful graphs and other helpful data visualizations.
 - 23 December: Milestone P3 due.
 Focus on writing up the report or the data story, preparing the final presentation, formating for the website and the data story,

 ## Team organization

-- Loïc:
+- Loïc: Find the center of interest of the various communities found in the graph.
 - Camille: Answer research question 5
-- Michel :
+- Michel : Implement properly the clustering algorithms, colorize the graph as function of the communities, Insert the main channel labels directly on the graph.
-- Stéphane:
+- Stéphane: Create the graph on a larger number of comments (possibly the whole dataset).
+Implement research question 3.

 [1]: https://www.nber.org/papers/w26669
 [2]: https://theconversation.com/mapping-brazils-political-polarization-online-96434